Wayne Woodson: Film work

 In 1981, he had a role as the jail guard in a Paul Wendkos directed TV drama The Five of Me which starred David Birney, Dee Wallace, Mitch Ryan and James Whitmore.
 The following year, he had a part in the 1982 film I Ought to Be in Pictures which was written by Neil Simon and directed by Herbert Ross.
 This film starred Walter Matthau, Ann-Margret and Dinah Manoff.

 He played the part of McKee, a criminal gang member in the Norbert Meisel directed 1983 revenge film Walking the Edge, which starred Robert Forster and Nancy Kwan.
 His slick character, was a member of a ruthless criminal gang which included Jesus (played by Luis Contreras) and Jimmy (played by James McIntire).
 The gang which had killed a woman's husband and son were led by Bruster played by Joe Spinnell.

 In 1988, he appeared in A Perfect Match, a romantic comedy about a man and woman pretending to be people they are not.
-It starred Rob Paulsen, Jennifer Edwards and Mark McClure and was directed by Mark Deimel.
+It starred Mark McClure, Jennifer Edwards and Rob Paulsen and was directed by Mark Deimel.